fereshteh-ahmadnezhad/today-i-learned/linux/ubuntu-readme.md

 find <target-address> <target-file>find / docker-entrypoint.shfind / *.png# best approachfind ./ -name "<file-name>"make sure to add -name unless it will search for the whole sentence you have written and it should exactly match the directories as well.
 ```

-How to read a file for ever:
+How to read a file forever:
 ```
-tail -f ../aimedic/monitoring/Application/nginx/logs/access.log
+tail -f ../file-address: especially logfiles
 ```

 How to repeat curl request like 10 times: